alanjones2/ajbooks/data/README.md

-Data file to go with the book
+Data files to go with the book